 Empower Yourself with Information

 Here at Topcar, we are driven by the need to bring transparency to the car buying process and to empower our readers.
 We invest a lot in research and we know that you can save anything up to 500k if you import your own car.
 I don’t understand why people are always in a hurry to buy the next car they see in a showroom, yet those cars are damn overpriced.
 Instant gratification is costly.
 If you have patiently saved money for a year to buy a car, then you can surely wait for a month for the car to be shipped.

-If you are convinced that importing is the way to go, then write to us through email@example.com or call 0720-297-863 and we will put you in contact with the best Japanese and UK dealers.
-They have representatives here in Kenya and so far their services have been very good.
+If you are convinced that importing is the way to go, then write to us through firstname.lastname@example.org or call 0720-297-863 and we will put you in contact with the best car importers in Kenya.
+They will ensure the car is delivered to your doorstep in the same condition you ordered it.